-Criteria Score Points Scale of effect/impact Considerations Historic ++ 4 Historic field pattern largely gone Is the historic character of the landscape strong?
-Environment - + 3 Remnant field patterns with significant historic landscape boundary loss · - 2 Recognisable field patterns with some boundary loss 1 Evidence of multi-period landscape and/or intact field pattern (as indicated by 1 st edition OS or earlier) Best and most ++ 4 The site lies within an area where there is a What is the likelihood of the site containing bmv land? versatile low likelihood of bmv land (less than 20% of At this stage we do not have detailed working and restoration agricultural land the land is likely to be bmv). proposals to assess how much bmv land will be conserved and in + 3 The site lies within an area where there is a many cases we do not have information about the presence of bmv moderate likelihood of bmv land (20-60% of land.
-We have decided therefore to use DEFRA's predictive the land is likely to be bmv). agricultural land classification map to indicate whether the site lies - 2 The site lies within an area where there is a within an area where there is a high, moderate or low likelihood of bmv high likelihood of bmv land (more than 60% is land being present.
-In principle areas of bmv land should be protected. likely to be bmv).
-Maximum 56 Environmental total
+Criteria Ref.
+Score Points Scale of effect/impact Considerations Historic Environment 30 ++ 4 Little or known earthworks and/or known What is the archaeological importance of the site?
+Archaeology archaeology with low potential for buried archaeology + 3 Occasional or localised earthworks (may not be visually evident) and/or known archaeology with limited potential for buried remains Frequent, visible and interpretable earthworks - 2 and/or some known archaeology with significant potential for buried remains Extensive, visible and interpretable earthworks 4 and/or known archaeology with high potential for 0.1 1 buried remains.
+Historic Environment 31 ++ 4 Historic field pattern largely gone Is the historic character of the landscape strong? historic landscape + 3 Remnant field patterns with significant boundary loss 2 - 2 Recognisable field patterns with some boundary loss 1 Evidence of multi-period landscape and/or intact field pattern (as indicated by 1 st edition OS or earlier) Best and most 32 ++ 4 The site lies within an area where there is a low What is the likelihood of the site containing bmv land? versatile agricultural likelihood of bmv land (less than 20% of the land is At this stage we do not have detailed working and restoration land likely to be bmv). proposals to assess how much bmv land will be conserved and in + 3 The site lies within an area where there is a many cases we do not have information about the presence of bmv moderate likelihood of bmv land (20-60% of the land.
+We have decided therefore to use DEFRA's predictive land is likely to be bmv). agricultural land classification map to indicate whether the site lies - 2 The site lies within an area where there is a high within an area where there is a high, moderate or low likelihood of likelihood of bmv land (more than 60% is likely to be bmv land being present.
+In principle areas of bmv land should be bmv). protected.
+Maximum 53 Environmental total DUTY TO COOPERA TE Conformity with ++ 4 The site is in conformity with other local plans NPPF requires local planning authorities to co-operate on strategic other local plans The site is not in conformity but the issue is likely to cross border issues which includes ensuring that local plans are (allocations) - 2 be resolvable compatible 1 The site is not in conformity with other local plans Is the site in conformity with other local plans? and the issue is unlikely to be resolved